Marine Weather and Tide Forecast for Portland, TX

 .small craft should exercise caution - .

-Tuesday night - Southeast winds 10 to 15 knots.
+Sunday night - Southeast winds 10 to 15 knots.
 Bay and inland waters slightly choppy to occasionally choppy.
-A chance of showers and Thunderstorms.
+A slight chance of showers and Thunderstorms in the evening, then showers likely with a chance of Thunderstorms after midnight.

 winds and waves higher in and near Thunderstorms.